 System.
 The optional retirement program provides for the purchase of annuity and custodial mutual fund contracts.
 The contributory percentages of participant salaries provided by the State and each participant for employees hired before September 1, 1995 are 8.5 % and 6.65% by the state and each participant, respectively.
 The State's contribution is comprised of 6.00% from the ORP's appropriation and 2.5% from other funding sources.
 The 6.00% contribution is mandatory with the other contributions being at the discretion of the governing board of TTUHSC.
 The governing board has approved the additional contributions for employees of TTUHSC.
-The contributory percentages on salaries for participants entering the program after August 31, 1995 are 6.00% and 6.65% by the State and each participant, respectively.
+The contributory percentages on salaries for participant, respectively.
 Since these are individual annuity contracts, the State has no additional or unfunded liability for this program.